hamish/graphfetch/README.md

 	source_key=ndb.KeyProperty(kind=Target)
 ```

-A nieve implementation of this attachemnt would be source.targets = Target.query(Target.source_key==source.key).fetch()
+A naive implementation of this attachment would be source.targets = Target.query(Target.source_key==source.key).fetch()

 ## Fetch Graph
-The fetch graph defines the objects that should be retreived.
-The interface is as folows.
+The fetch graph defines the objects that should be retrieved.
+The interface is as follows.
 ```python
 class Fetch():
     def __init__(self, kind):